How To Choose A POS Platform

 New to a POS?

-Begin by outlining the type and size of your business, this includes your vertical as well as how many transactions you process a day.
+Begin by outlining the type and size of your business, this includes your business industry (hospitality, retail etc) as well as how many transactions you process a day.
 Identify the weaknesses and strengths in your operational efficiencies, how you want to grow your business and who your current customer base is.

 Replacing an existing POS?